 Aurora's End is a part of the The Aurora Cycle collection.

-NEW YORK TIMES BESTSELLING SERIES • The squad you love is out of time.
-Prepare for the thrilling finale in the epic, best-selling Aurora Cycle series about a band of unlikely heroes who just might be the galaxy's last hope for survival.
+The squad you love is out of time.
+Now in paperback, this is the thrilling finale in the epic, best-selling Aurora Cycle series about a band of unlikely heroes who just might be the galaxy's last hope for survival.

 Is this the end?

 What happens when you ask a bunch of losers, discipline cases, and misfits to save the galaxy from an ancient evil?
 The ancient evil wins, of course.

 Wait. . . .
 Not.
 So.
 Fast.

 When we last saw Squad 312, they were working together seamlessly (aka, freaking out) as an intergalactic battle raged and an ancient superweapon threatened to obliterate Earth.
 Everything went horribly wrong, naturally.